How to Reference

 Sample essay - Turabian

-Avondale Reference and Style Guide for MLA
+MLA 8th Edition Avondale Referencing and Style Guide

 The Owl at Purdue - MLA referencing style guide and resource.